 The TYHS has an active schedule of speakers at our monthly public free lectures held in Pioneer Hall at Pioneer Park at 7 PM unless otherwise noted.
 Our next speakers will be:

-March 21, 2018: Early and Contemporary Interior Alaska American Pioneers by Dorothy James.
+March 21, 2018: African-Americans in Fairbanks, Past and Present by Dorothy James.

 April 18, 2018: Sketching and Archiving River Steamers by Ray Bonnell